 Facts about the Student Opportunity Act

 - Educating low-income students.
-It defines low-income students as those in families whose incomes are at
+The SOA defines low-income families as those whose incomes are at

 or below 185 percent of the federal poverty level, up from the current 133 percent.
-It would
+In addition, the law

 - Educating special education students and English learners.